risckaust/risc-documentations/docs/source/2-pick-drop-demo.rst

    :align: center

 - Run the following command on the onboard computer.
-Double check the addresses for joystick, arduino, FCU, Ground Contorl Station, and name of the Rigid Body from Mocap system.
+Double check the addresses for joystick, arduino, FCU, Ground Control Station, and name of the Rigid Body from Mocap system.

 .. code-block:: bash